 In terms of which cut styles to get, round brilliant is the top seller.
 After that any cut is going to sparkle a lot, as long as it’s not a step-cut (emerald, asscher, or baguette).

-If you’re unfamiliar with step cuts, those are diamond cuts that produce long lines, instead of smaller facets.
+If you’re unfamiliar with step cuts, those are diamond cuts that produce long flashes of light, instead of smaller sparkles.
 The result is less sparkle, because there are less prisms in the diamond.
 But a diamond’s clarity is put on display with this type of cut, because you can see into it much better.
 The name ‘step cut’ comes from the appearance of the cut, like a row of steps leading into the stone.

 What makes diamonds different colors ?